EliasNehme/DeepNebulae/README.md

  # Demo examples

 * There are 6 different demo scripts that demonstrate the use of this code:
-    1. `demo1.py` - learns a CNN for localizing high-density emitters using the PSFs of Method 1 (Tetrapod + newly designed EDOF) using telomere imaging conditions.
+    1. `demo1.py` - learns a CNN for localizing high-density emitters using the PSFs of Method 1 (Tetrapod + newly designed EDOF) for telomere imaging conditions.
 The script simulates training examples before learning starts.
 It takes approximately 30 hours to train a model from scratch on a Titan Xp.
 Note that using the same script of demo1 with a different `parameter_setting_*.py` file, you can similarly learn a localization model for any other PSF pair.
     2. `demo2.py` - evaluates three pre-trained CNNs with the PSFs of Methods 1-3 for localizing high-density simulated data (Fig. 8 main text).
 The script plots the simulated inputs and the regenerated images, and also compares the recovery with the GT positons in 3D.
 This demo takes a few seconds to run on a Titan Xp.
     3. `demo3.py` - evaluates the same three pre-trained CNNs for localizing experimental snapshots of U2OS cell nuclei with fluorescently-tagged telomeres (Fig. 9 main text).
 The script plots the input images with the localizations overlaid as red crosses on top.
 The cell data can be switched from 'FixedCell1' to 'FixedCell2' in `Experimental_Data/FixedCell{*}`.
 The resulting localizations with each of the 3 methods are compared in 3D, and all results are saved in a mat file under the current working directory.
 This demo takes a few seconds to run on a Titan Xp.
     4. `demo4.py` - learns an optimized PSF pair from scratch.
 The learned phase masks and corresponding PSFs are plotted each 5 batches in the first 4 epochs, and afterwards only once each 50 batches.
 Learning takes approximately 30 hours to converge on a Titan Xp.